sarendis56/JailDAM/README.md

-# JailDAM Autoencoder Baselines For Jailbreak Detection
+# JailDAM Autoencoder For Jailbreak Detection

 This repository contains the three autoencoder-based baselines for jailbreak detection.